MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P11-Introduction-to-CoreData/content.md

 }
 ```

-The above code saves the `chris` variable to the default Core Data.
+The above code saves the `chris` variable to the default CoreData.

 ##Updating Objects